andremw/pfa-docker/README.md

 Hi!
 Welcome to PFA Docker.

-This project is just for studying purposes using Docker (not docker-compose) and is composed of some sub projects:
+This project is just for studying purposes using Docker (not docker-compose).
+Do not expect any coding best practices.
+The project is composed of some sub projects:
 - nginx
 - node
 - mysql